geoext/geoext3-ws/src/map-component/dissecting-example.md

 ### CSS and JavaScript resources

-Also in the `<head>` of the document we load external JavaScript and CSS files, so we can use our needed libraries later.
+Also in the <code>&lt;head&gt;</code> of the document we load external JavaScript and CSS files, so we can use our needed libraries later.

 ```html
 <head>